 All suppliers listed on pre-qualified suppliers list.

 The annual shipping schedule is negotiated and mutually agreed by Taipower and suppliers.
-Considering the uncertainty of loading and unloading time at ports and voyage time at sea, the layday for Indonesia (including Chinese Mainland, Russia) is 10 days, and 14 days for Australia.
+Considering the uncertainty of loading and unloading time at ports and voyage time, the layday, based on shipping industry practices, for Indonesia (including Chinese Mainland, Russia) is 10 days, and 14 days for Australia.

 After reviewing bidder’s technical and commercial proposal, Taipower will open price proposals of qualified suppliers.
-The bid with the lowest evaluated CFR price yet also doesn't exceed the ceiling price will be awarded.
-The calculation of Evaluated CFR Price includes FOB price proposed by suppliers, estimated ocean freight for loading ports listed on the bidding documents and coal quality specifications proposed by suppliers.
+The with the lowest valuated CFR price yet also doesn’t exceed the ceiling price will be awarded.
+The calculation of Evaluated CFR Price includes FOB price proposed by suppliers, estimated ocean freight and coal quality specifications proposed by suppliers.

 i.
 The price for the first year